 You can know quite a bit about a wine without reading the label and without tasting it.
 Turns out the shape of those wine bottles speak volumes!

 More champagne and sparkling wine will be purchased and consumed for New Years celebrations than any other time of the year.
-This week on Grape Encounters, host David Wilson – who we learn is something of a New Years Scrooge – welcomes Sunset Magazine’s Sara Schneider into an extended edition of Sipping with Sara to
+This week on Grape Encounters, host David Wilson – who we learn is something of a New Years Scrooge – welcomes Sunset Magazine’s Sara Schneider into an extended edition

 It has long been accepted that the color of a drink affects our perception of taste, which is probably why so much food coloring is used in the production of soft drinks.
 So what effect does color have on wine.